htmfilho/htmfilho.github.io/_posts/2021/2021-03-07-terraform-azure-function.md

     $ terraform destroy -var-file=env.tfvars

-I have to admit that this is a lot more work than running a couple of Azure CLI commands as we did before, but doing it with Terraform has some advantages:
+I have to admit that preparing these scripts is a lot more work than running a couple of Azure CLI commands, but doing it with Terraform has some advantages:

 1. **The infrastructure as code is described in details**.
 We can document and even explain why we made those architectural decisions without relying on diagrams that becomes obsolete very quickly.